Thrive in today’s evolving accounting industry with George Mason University's flexible, nationally-recognized master of science in accounting program.

 Maximize your potential while preparing for the future of accounting.

-Mason’s master of science in accounting program is designed to help you meet Virginia’s 150-credit CPA licensing requirement while developing advanced analytical, critical thinking, and interpersonal skills.
+The master of science in accounting program at the Costello College of Business at George Mason University is designed to help you meet Virginia’s 150-credit CPA licensing requirement while developing advanced analytical, critical thinking, and interpersonal skills.
 Those who earn a master’s in accounting and pass the CPA exam have greater accounting career prospects and earning potential.

 Courses emphasize the latest trends and issues in accounting, business ethics, and corporate governance.
 You also can complete an internship for credit, which gives you meaningful work experience and can lead to a full-time employment offer.
 You’ll study financial, audit, and tax accounting, and you can also customize your degree by simultaneously earning a certificate in accounting for government contracts, government accounting, forensic accounting, or accounting analytics.

 Committed to access, we understand not all students who want to advance their education have the ability to spend time in a physical classroom.
 To that end, we offer both fully in-person and fully online options.

 With George Mason University's master’s in accounting program, you’ll build ties to the local Washington, D.C. business and government community and gain diverse business skills, broader insights, and confidence.
 You'll also benefit from our dedicated career services team that offers you personalized career coaching, employment and networking opportunities, and planning services for life.

 To learn more about Mason's master's in accounting program, submit this form:

 A key advantage of Mason’s accounting program is our ties to the accounting industry through our Accounting Advisory Council.
 The council is comprised of accounting executives from the Big 4, regional firms, and the federal government.
 Senior leaders and industry experts serve as guest speakers to enrich classroom learning.
 Explore the full list of council members here.